-In connection with the merger referenced in Proposal 1, FIS will issue an aggregate of 96,521,877 (subject to increase under certain circumstances as described in the proxy statement/prospectus accompanying this notice) shares of its common stock in exchange for the shares of FNF common stock outstanding at the effective time of the merger.
+In connection with the merger referenced in Proposal 1, FIS will issue an aggregate of 96,214,500 shares of its common stock in exchange for the shares of FNF common stock outstanding at the effective time of the merger.
 The terms and provisions of the merger are more fully described in the accompanying proxy statement/prospectus.
 A copy of the merger agreement is attached to the proxy statement/prospectus as Annex A. Under Georgia law, dissenters' rights will not be available to FIS shareholders in connection with the merger.

 The affirmative vote of the holders of a majority of the votes cast at the FIS Annual Meeting is required to approve the issuance of shares required under the merger agreement.
-On the date of the proxy statement/prospectus FNF and its subsidiaries owned 97,646,500 shares of FIS common stock, representing approximately 51.3% of the issued and outstanding shares of FIS.
+On the date of the proxy statement/prospectus FNF and its subsidiaries owned 97,646,500 shares of FIS common stock, representing approximately 51.0% of the issued and outstanding shares of FIS.
 FNF intends to vote all of its FIS shares (and cause its subsidiaries to vote all of their FIS shares) at the FIS Annual Meeting with respect to all of the proposals listed above.
 If FNF receives the requisite number of votes of its stockholders at the FNF Annual Meeting in favor of adoption of the merger agreement and approval of the merger, it intends to vote its FIS shares FOR Proposal 1 relating to the issuance of shares of FIS common stock required under the merger agreement at the FIS Annual Meeting.
-In that case, FNF's vote of its FIS shares alone will suffice for approval by FIS shareholders of the issuance of shares of FIS common stock under the merger agreement.
+In that case,

+FNF's vote of its FIS shares alone will suffice for approval by FIS shareholders of the issuance of shares of FIS common stock under the merger agreement.
 If FNF does not receive the requisite vote of its stockholders for adoption of the merger agreement and approval of the merger it will not vote its FIS shares "FOR" Proposal 1, relating to the issuance of FIS common stock under the merger agreement, at the FIS Annual Meeting.

-Irrespective of the vote on the issuance of shares of FIS common stock pursuant to the merger agreement, FNF intends to vote all of its FIS shares FOR Proposals 2 through 6.
+Irrespective of the vote on the issuance of shares of FIS common stock pursuant to the merger agreement, FNF intends to vote all of its FIS shares FOR Proposals 2 through 5.